 3. Make It Simple

-Your weekly to-do list should not be intimidating.
-You only have 24 hours.
-Thus, you can simplify your HIT list by highlighting the chores and responsibilities you want to complete today and divide them into two.
+Your weekly to-do lists should not be intimidating.
+You can simplify your HIT list by highlighting the chores and responsibilities you want to complete today and divide them into two.
 Ten items are perfect for your HIT list.

 Begin your HIT list with 2 or 3 important tasks you need to carry out within 24 hours.
 That way, you don’t waste time cleaning the bathtub instead of completing the presentation that is due tomorrow morning.